pytorch/rl/README.md

 ## Disclaimer

-This library is not officially released yet and is subject to change.
+This library is released as a PyTorch beta feature.

-The features are available before an official release so that users and collaborators can get early access and provide feedback.
-No guarantee of stability, robustness or backward compatibility is provided.
+BC-breaking changes are likely to happen but they will be introduced with a deprecation warranty after a few release cycles.

 # License
 TorchRL is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.